 This will walk you through creating the basic configuration; in most cases, you can just accept the defaults.
 When it’s done, you’ll have an index.rst, a conf.py and some other files.
 Add these to revision control.

 Now, edit your index.rst and add some information about your project.
-Include as much detail as you like (refer to the reStructuredText syntax if you need help).
+Include as much detail as you like (refer to the reStructuredText syntax or this template if you need help).
 Build them to see how they look:

 $ make html

-Edit and rebuild until you like what you see, then commit and/or push your changes to your public repository.
+Edit your files and rebuild until you like what you see, then commit your changes and push to your public repository.
 Once you have Sphinx documentation in a public repository, you can start using Read the Docs.

-Sign up for an account and log in.
+Sign up for an account on RTD, then log in.
 Visit your dashboard and click Import to add your project to the site.
 Fill in the name and description, then specify where your repository is located.
 This is normally the URL or path name you’d use to checkout, clone, or branch your code.
 Some examples:

-Add an optional homepage URL and some keywords, then click “Create”.
+Add an optional homepage URL and some tags, then click “Create”.

 If you want to keep your code updated as you commit, configure your code repository to hit our Post Commit Hooks.
-Otherwise your project will get rebuilt nightly.
+This will rebuild your docs every time you push your code.